 Resources to Use to Build Your Plan

 The American Red Cross suggests some basic steps to make sure you remain safe.
 Click here.
-You can even request free youth preparedness trainings and activities from your local Red Cross chapter.
+You can even request free youth planning trainings and activities from your local Red Cross chapter.

 Sesame Street has an activity book to make a family plan with young children.
 Click here.

 The State of Utah has a planning workbook for families.
 Click here.